2025 Irish presidential election: Religious

 Roman Catholic archbishop of Armagh Eamon Martin commented on the result toward Connolly: "May the Holy Spirit inspire her to be a faithful servant leader for Irish citizens everywhere, building peace and reconciliation on our island."
 Moderator of the Presbyterian Church in Ireland, Trevor Gribben, said that Connolly and her family "can be assured" of the church's prayers.

 Media

-The Irish Mirror headlined the result as: "Youthquakes, spoiler votes and a new populist threat."

-The Guardian reported that Connolly's landslide victory was seen as a rebuke to the centre-right ruling coalition.
-The landslide victory of Catherine Connolly was described in The Guardian as a "stunning political feat".
-Her appeal as an anti-establishment candidate was noted on.
+The Irish Mirror headlined the result as "Youthquakes, spoiler votes and a new populist threat".
+The Guardian reported that Connolly's landslide victory was seen as a rebuke to the centre-right ruling coalition, and described it as a "stunning political feat".
 BBC News noted the low turnout and that many spoilt ballots had anti-government messages.

 Analysis

 Connolly performed best in Dublin South-Central, Galway West, and Donegal, where she received over three-quarters of the valid poll.
 Cavan–Monaghan was the only constituency won by Heather Humphreys, which she represented from 2011 to 2024; her home county is Monaghan.
 The number of spoiled ballots in this election was the highest in any modern Irish election; in the constituencies of Dublin Mid-West, Dublin North-West, and Dublin South-Central, there were more spoiled votes than votes for Heather Humphreys.
+Following the poor performance of Fianna Fáil in the presidential election, senior TDs Willie O'Dea, Seán Ó Fearghaíl and Pat 'the Cope’ Gallagher issued a statement criticising the party leadership's handling of the campaign and its aftermath, with reference to "the top-down autocratic style of politics" within the internal culture of the party.